 In my dissertation, I investigate how the economic ideology of heads of government and their social support affects redistributive economic policy and civil conflict in democracies and dictatorships.
 I combine a global statistical analysis from 1945 to 2017 based on self-collected, comprehensive data on ideology and novel data on social support with a comparative case study of 20th century Mexico and Spain based on archival research and elite interviews.

 In a separate project, I study the causes and effects of coup d'états based on self-collected data on the identity and rank of all coup leaders from 1950 to 2018.

-Bastian holds a Master degree in Political Science from the University of Chicago and Bachelor and Master degrees in Political Science and Economics from Heidelberg University, Germany.
-He spent a year as a graduate exchange student at Cornell University, and was a lecturer of Comparative Politics at Heidelberg University before coming to Chicago.
+I received a Master’s degree in Political Science from the University of Chicago and a Bachelor's and Master's degree in Political Science and Economics from Heidelberg University, Germany.
+I was a lecturer of Comparative Politics at Heidelberg University before coming to Chicago.

 Personal website: www.bastianherre.com